Mission:COVID – a Great Success!

 “Stuff the Truck!”

-Calvary’s Mission:COVID has set to raise significant funds for area food banks and Chiralagua-based assistance programs.
+Calvary’s Mission:COVID set to raise significant funds for area food banks and Chiralagua-based assistance programs.
+Over $50,000 was donated and subsequently given to AFAC and other community organizations.

-This fundraising effort will culminate on Saturday, June 6th from 11 AM – 1 PM, when Calvary will host “Stuff the Truck!” – an effort to collect food and supplies desperately needed by our neighbors in the Chiralagua community.
+This fundraising effort culminated on Saturday, June 6th, when Calvary hosted “Stuff the Truck!” – an effort to collect food and supplies desperately needed by our neighbors in the Chiralagua community.